 - Yu, X. (1996).
 What does China want the world to know: A content analysis of CNN World Report sent by the People’s Republic of China.
 Gazette, 58(3), 173-187.

 - Yu, X. (1994).
 Chinese students in the United States: The effects of American mass media on their perceptions of the U.S. (Master’s thesis).
 E.W.
 Scripps School of Journalism, Ohio University, Athens, OH.

-- Avid soccer and college football fan
+- She is an avid soccer and college football fan.

-- Played violin for 15 years
+- Yu played violin for 15 years.